elmo2k3/dabpi_ctl/README.md

 !!!
 Firmware files removed due to license issues !!!

-This project is pre-alpha.
-Most features are still missing.
+This project is beta.
+A lot of features are still missing.

 ## Requirements